Calibrated Explanations: with Uncertainty Information and Counterfactuals: Definition of Calibrated Explanations

-By definition, CE calibrates the underlying model, creating well-calibrated predictions and explanations.
-VA provides uncertainty quantification of both the probability estimates from the underlying model and the feature importance weights through the intervals.
-By using equality rules for categorical features and binary rules for numerical features (as recommended above), interpreting the feature weights in relation to the rules and the instance values is straightforward and unambiguous.
-The explanations are reliable because the rules straightforwardly define the relationship between the calibrated probability estimate and the feature weight.
-The explanations are robust, i.e., consistent, as long as the feature rules cover the small perturbations.
-The method does not guarantee robustness for perturbations violating a feature rule condition.
-The explanations are perfectly stable as long as the same calibration set and model are used.
-Finally, depending on the size of the calibration set, which is used to train a few isotonic regression models per feature, the generation of well-calibrated explanations is, in most cases, fast compared to existing solutions such as LIME and SHAP.
+By definition, CE calibrates the underlying model using VA, creating well-calibrated predictions with uncertainty quantification.
+The way that CE utilizes VA enables the method to also provide uncertainty quantification of feature weights.
+By using equality rules for categorical features and binary rules for numerical features, interpreting the feature weights in relation to the rules and the instance values is straightforward and unambiguous.
+As opposed to LIME and SHAP, which rely on the creation of large sets of perturbed instances, CE instead rely on a calibration set which must be taken from the same distribution as the test instances.
+CE is relying on insights gained from the calibration set about the model when calibrating it's probability estimates.
+The reliance on a calibration set from the same distribution as the test object will contribute to robust explanations as they will always be smoothed by the underlying distribution shared between test and calibration data.
+Depending on the size of the calibration set, which is used to train a few isotonic regression models per feature, the generation of well-calibrated explanations is, in most cases, fast compared to existing solutions such as LIME and SHAP.

-The main shortcoming of the calibrated explanation method is that it only considers one feature at a time.
-This means that the method will not detect when multiple features have a combined impact on the prediction or the probability estimate.
-With the risk of dramatically increasing computational cost, this shortcoming could partly be addressed by creating conjunctive rules with two or more of the current rules combined.
-Conjunctive rules would still result in clearly interpretable rules.
-The computational cost could be reduced by using weight pruning to reduce the number of rules to consider for concatenation.
-This is left as future work.